-Most people have more than one month's worth of clothes, which means most of us need to store our clothes in wardrobes, on shelves, or even in excess storage.
+Most people have more than one week's worth of clothes, which means most of us need to store our clothes in wardrobes, on shelves, or even in excess storage.
 And what's stored away is quickly forgotten, buried and creased beyond repair, causing repeat wears or endless purchases of fast fashion.
 But this isn't overly sustainable or sensible, especially when you consider that all you need to know is how to store clothes properly.

 But there is a knack to being neat and tidy when storing your clothes.
 We've spoken to some experts to learn how to store clothes, both at home and in storage.

 To store clothes in a tidy fashion, Emma Harrod, founder of EH Lifestyling, suggests storing related items in the same place.
 "The most basic rule is to hang clothes in the same category side by side, dividing your space into a jacket section, a suit section, a dress section and so on.
 It will make it much easier and quicker to get dressed when you're in a hurry and when it comes to putting items away, you'll know exactly where they belong.
 Everything should have a designated spot.
 Keeping your space tidy then becomes second nature.
 You can do it effortlessly, even when you come home tired from work, and this gives you more time to enjoy life."